peridio/docs/src/docs/reference/cohorts.md

 R1--->R2--->R3--->R4--->R5--->R6
 ```

-For more information, see the [release orchestration](/guides/release-orchestration.md) guide.
+For more information, see the [updating devices](/guides/updating-devices.md) guide.